nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Valid email format

     * Emails should be of the format local-part@domain.topleveldomain
-    * The local-part should only contain alphanumeric characters or special characters including !#$%&'*+/=?`{}~^.-
+    * The local-part (upper limit of 64 characters) only contains alphanumeric characters or special characters including !#$%&'*+/=?`{}~^.-
-    * The domain should be at least 2 characters long, start and end with alphanumeric characters, and consist of alphanumeric characters, a period or a hyphen for the characters in between, if any
+    * The domain should be between 2 and 256 characters long (inclusive), start and end with alphanumeric characters, and consist of alphanumeric characters, a period or a hyphen for the characters in between, if any
-    * The top level domain should be between 2 to 6 (inclusive) characters long and only contain alphabets<br>
+    * The top level domain should be between 2 and 6 (inclusive) characters long and only contain alphabets<br>

 * Valid URL format

     * URL should be of the format (http:// or https://)(www.)domain.topleveldomain/path
     * The URL can start with `http://`, `https://`, `www.` or any of the first two paired with `www.`
-    * The domain should be between 2 to 256 characters long (inclusive) and should only contain alphanumeric characters or special characters including @:%._+~#?&=/
+    * The domain should be between 2 and 256 characters long (inclusive) and should only contain alphanumeric characters or special characters including @:%._+~#?&=/
-    * The top level domain should be between 2 to 6 (inclusive) characters long and only contain alphabets
+    * The top level domain should be between 2 and 6 (inclusive) characters long and only contain alphabets
     * The path follows the same rule as the domain except there is no restriction in its length